 - Consider your child’s needs.
 If they do not do well in a noisy group, schedule a friend to trick-or-treat with and stay away from the crowds.
 Avoid houses with screaming ghosts and flashing lights.
 You can even hand-pick a few supportive neighbors ahead of time to visit.

 - Costumes could be an entire essay.
 Most kids do not want to put a jacket over their costume.
-Direct your child to a weather appropriate costume and consider long johns under the costume.
+Direct your child to a weather-appropriate costume and consider long johns under the costume.
 The younger the child the bigger the comfort issue.
 If your child has sensory issues make the comfort of their costume a priority.
 Try it on ahead of time for comfort and have moleskin cloth available.
-Bring comfortable shoes or sweater if your child refuses to leave the glass Cinderella slippers at home.
-Colored sweat pants and sweat shirt with hood make an easy costume.
-Bright yellow with a pair of sunglasses and you have a sun.
+Bring comfortable shoes or a sweater if your child refuses to leave the glass Cinderella slippers at home.
+Colored sweatpants and a sweatshirt with a hood make an easy costume.
+Bright yellow with a pair of sunglasses and you have the sun.
 Sew strips of fabric, yarn, or ears on a hood and you have a lion or a rainbow…Be creative!

 - Eat a healthy dinner before leaving the house.